phac-nml/typingQC/README.md

 # Example Pipeline for IRIDA Next

 This is an example pipeline to be used for integration with IRIDA Next.
-It contains the following major modules:

 # Input